MichealQuelazar/Depression-detection-Using-Deep-Learning/README.md

 **Mini Project Work for BTAM1311 (Deep Learning)**

 This project applies **Convolutional Neural Networks (CNNs)** to detect signs of depression from facial expression images.
 It includes dataset preparation, model training, evaluation, a project report, and a Flask web application for deployment.

+## 🚀 Live Demo
+Check out the project here: [Live Demo](https://sociedu.netlify.app/)

 ---